maheshsabnis/blazemarch2021/readme.md

             - AWS Lambda
                 - Serverless feature to deploy the microservices / only REST APIs
                 - This can be used for Background operations also
+                - Features
+                    - Run the code w/o provisining the serverand the workload aware cluster
+                    - Lambda offers the application code execution virtually with any type of backend server application with zero administration(?)
+                        - This gives relief from creating VM, Security Grouops, selectcing server env, App deployment, expostings IPs
+                        - Upload the ZIP file (containing app package) to the Lambda
+                        - Lambda will take responsiblity of allocation compute execution power to run the applciaiton.
+                        - This will manage the scaling of traffic automatically
     - Storing Data
         - RDS
             - MySql, Postgres, MS-SQL, etc.